 1. Mega-focused – The next wave of workers are dedicated, driven, and enthusiastic.
 Perhaps in an unconscious effort to distance themselves from their predecessors, Gen Z takes nothing for granted.
 They’re grateful for their jobs and intend to keep them.

-2. Built to impress – And how better to keep your job than to impress your boss?
+2. Feedback oriented – And how better to keep your job than to impress your boss?
 This generation thrives off immediate and constant feedback.
 They’ve grown up in a time defined by the internet (see below), and expect to know how they’re measuring up every step of the way.
 The result?
 They’re always asking where they can improve and seeking to meet or exceed your expectations.

 3. Digitally-savvy – They were born with a computer in their lap and a cell phone in their hand.
-This means Gen Z’ers are constantly connected and expect a certain level of accessibility and synchronicity in all aspects of their lives, from social to professional.
-Notably, they don’t shy away from learning complex systems and researching involved concepts on the web – it’s basically just an unseen extension of themselves.
+This means Gen Z’ers are constantly connected and expect a high level of accessibility and synchronicity in all aspects of life, from social to professional.
+Some even hypothesize that extreme exposure to digital media and technology has caused Gen Z’s brains to develop differently from those of previous generations.
+Notably, this generation doesn’t shy away from learning complex systems and researching involved concepts on the web – it’s basically just an unseen extension of themselves.

 4. Social media driven – Remember, Gen Z experiences the world as fully integrated.
 Their life is a constant flow of photos, videos, information, and knowledge, broadly transmitted through the internet and specifically through social media outlets.
 Don’t try to ban personal calls or cell phones in the office if you want your workers to stick around.
 On the plus side, Gen Z is notoriously private, so you won’t have to worry about them tarnishing the company’s image with inappropriate photos or comments.